Kanhaiya772/AIFT-FinalProject/README.md

 3. **Set up the database:**

-   Ensure you have SQLite installed.
    The project uses `data.db` as the database file.
 If it's not present, create it and run the necessary migrations.

 4. **Start the development server:**